Three Reasons For Modification of Child Custody In Minnesota

 Modification of child custody by agreement is the most efficient and least expensive path to update a child custody order that the parents determine is no longer functional.

-3. Modification Based on Endangerment
+Modification by Endangerment

 • A substantial change in circumstances since the latest child custody order,